feliixx/mgodatagen/README.md

 ### Array

-Generate a random array of bson object
+Generates a random array of bson object

 ```JSON5
 "fieldName": {